Food Waste Compost

 A statewide food waste ban affects organizations and industries producing one ton or more of food scraps per week.

-Recycling Works, a statewide recycling assistance program, helps businesses and institutions maximize recycling, reuse, and composting opportunities.
-Contact their hotline to speak to in-house experts at (888) 254-5525 or email for more information.
+Recycling Works is a Commonwealth of Massachusetts-funded assistance program that helps businesses and institutions maximize recycling, reuse, and composting opportunities.
+They offer a Find a Recycler database to locate processors and haulers, and a hotline to speak to in-house experts.
+Visit their website, call (888) 254-5525. or email for more information.